larib-data/boostlocroc/README.md

 ## Installation
-First, ensure you have downloaded the boost-loc-roc folder containing this README and have an up-to-date version of ```pip```.
+First, ensure you have downloaded the boostlocroc folder containing this README and have an up-to-date version of ```pip```.
 To install the ```boostlocroc``` Python package, run the following command lines in a terminal:
 ```
 cd <this_folder>
 pip install -e .